Achim Lippoth

 Achim Lippoth (born 1968 in Ilshofen, West Germany) is a German photographer and film director.
 He is considered the most prominent photographer of children, and became known for using child models to stage scenes from everyday life.

 Biography

 Lippoth was born in Ilshofen, Germany in 1968 and lives in Cologne.
-In 1985-86, he studied at Byrom College Manchester in Great Britain.
-In 1986-92, he studied art at University of Cologne.
+In 1985–86, he studied at Byrom College Manchester in Great Britain.
+In from1986-92, he studied art at the University of Cologne.
 In 1992, he became a freelance photographer based in Germany.
 In 1995, he established kid’s wear Magazine.
 He has been a film director with the commercial film production company Markenfilm in Germany since 1998.

 Allegations of child sexual abuse

 In May 2022, Die Zeit reported that Cologne prosecutors charged Lippoth with twelve cases of severe sexual abuse of six children, and with the possession of child pornography.
 He will stand trial beginning on 31 May 2022, after nine months of pre-trial detention.

 The cases of alleged abuse reportedly date from 1999 to 2021.
 The abuse allegedly occurred during extended shooting trips, on which the children accompanied Lippoth unaccompanied, sometimes sleeping in his hotel room.
 According to Die Zeit, three criminal complaints against Lippoth since the 1990s were not followed up by police, and investigations only began after the fourth complaint in 2021.